 I turned around and walked back up to the trailer still trying to absorb what I had just seen.
 For me though, the festival wasn’t over yet.
 With everyone splitting the management of Food For Love asked me if I would be willing to stay for a few more days to help straighten out their mountains of paperwork and tidy up their area of the site.
 Since I’d still be getting paid I figured, why not?
 So I stayed at the site until Friday.
 The festival had ended but Food For Love’s real problems were just beginning.
 The New York State Board of health was taking legal action against them for building their concession stands in a cow pasture supposedly filled with manure.
 That violated public heath laws.
 For a few years after the festival had ended I would get letters asking me to describe what I saw and did for them as the whole process moved through the legal system.
 I always took the time to answer those requests and did my best to defend them because they were so kind to me by giving me the job in the first place and keeping me on afterward.
 I forgave them for their blatant raising of prices because I knew they had all lost their investment and a lot more.
 I spent the next few days dividing my time between working in the office trailer and helping to clean up the huge mess left behind, stacking the garbage in piles so it could be collected and hauled away.

 On Friday morning I got paid something over two hundred dollars for my 10 official days on the job.
 Cool.
 That meant I didn’t have to hitchhike back home and could take a bus to Virginia Beach.
-I gathered up my belongings late in the afternoon, said my goodbyes and got a lift into White Lake and bought a bus ticket.
+I gathered up my belongings late in the afternoon, said my goodbyes and got a lift into White Lake where I bought a bus ticket.
 The bus would leave in the evening, so I had some time to kill in White Lake.
 It seemed strange being back in the normal world.
 The first thing on my agenda was to get something decent to eat.
 I had been living on pre-packaged ham and baloney sandwiches and cheap soda pop for what seemed like forever.
 The bus trip was divided into three parts, from White Lake to New York City, from there to Washington D.C and then down to Norfolk and Virginia Beach.
 I’m pretty sure I presented a rather grubby appearance.
 Leaving White Lake that evening I arrived at the New York City Port Authority Bus Terminal and discovered that I had to wait until 2:30 a.m. before the next bus would leave for D.C.
 Great.
 Have you ever spent the night in the New York City Port Authority Bus Terminal?
 Don’t.
 As I sat there trying my best to look inconspicuous and catch some sleep, I got hassled by all sorts of characters.
 The two I remember most distinctly were real zingers.
 First this short greasy Italian looking dude slides up on the bench next to me and says.
 “Hey Mon, my Man wants to talk to you.”
 It took no little amount of talking to convince him that I didn’t want to talk to “his Man.”
 After finally getting rid of him an old Black man came and sat down beside me, put his hand on my knee and spent an hour trying to convince me that I should go out to New Jersey with him.
 “I’ll give you money, I’ll treat you real good boy.
 Just come home with me.
 Please.”
 I felt really sorry for this guy, but managed to finally convince him that there was no way I was going anywhere but to D.C.
 Finally the bus arrived and I got the hell out of Dodge.
 I did manage to catch some sleep on the way down to D.C.

 I arrived in Washington early on Saturday morning and had a few hours of layover there.
 I called up my girlfriend and chatted for a while, relating some of my adventure and then I went down the street from the bus station and bought three newly released LPs with my hard earned cash, Ars Nova’s “Sunshine And Shadows,” Soft Machine’s “Second Album” and I swear the third was “Clear” by Spirit although Wikipedia is telling me that it wasn’t released until October 1969.
 Bullshit.
 I’m sticking to my story.
 I know what I bought.
 I finally got back to Virginia Beach and a long overdue hot shower late Saturday afternoon, much to my mother’s relief.
 She had been convinced that I was the poor kid who was run over by the tractor and killed at the festival.
 So convinced that she somehow managed to call the festival site on Saturday and have them announce my name from the stage with the message that I should call home.
 Of course, I didn’t hear it when it was announced.
 On Sunday afternoon I ran into a friend from college named Michael at the site and he said to me, “Hey, did you hear that they made an announcement yesterday afternoon from the stage with your name and that you should call home?”
 I sighed, “No I didn’t.
 That’s so typical of my Mom.”
 So I had to tramp off to find a phone and call home to let her know that I was fine.
 Roll of eyes.
 Somewhere on the miles of audio tape recorded during the concert that announcement probably still exists.
 Thanks Mom…